oemof/tespy/docs/tutorials/heat_pump_steps.rst

 Connections
 +++++++++++
-Consequently to the addition of the cycle closer we have to adjust the connection definition touching the new cycle closer.
+We remove connections 0, 6 and 13 from the network, define the new connections and add them again.

 .. literalinclude:: /../tutorial/advanced/stepwise.py
     :language: python